 National Academies Keck Futures Initiative Communication Awards

-Established in 2002 by the National Academy of Sciences with funding from the W. M. Keck Foundation, these awards are designed to promote effective communication in science, engineering, medicine, and any interdisciplinary work within and beyond the scientific community.
-Winners in four categories each receive a $20,000 prize and are honored during a ceremony at the NAS Futures Conference.
+Established in 2002 by the National Academy of Sciences with funding from the W. M. Keck Foundation, these awards were designed to promote effective communication in science, engineering, medicine, and any interdisciplinary work within and beyond the scientific community.
+The final awards under this program were bestowed in October 2019.

 European Science Writer of the Year